odysseyofcoding/ODC.MdSharp/README.md

 # Welcome to project MdSharp

-The focus of this project is to wrap Melissa® API Cloud Services and to demonstrate the implementation of this library into a .NET7 Blazor Server Project as well as a Console Application using "Microsoft.Hosting".
+The focus of this project is to wrap melissa® API Cloud Services and to demonstrate the implementation of this library into a .NET7 Blazor Server Project as well as a Console Application using "Microsoft.Hosting".

 This is not going to be a production demo because it will not include any ui cleansing nor traffic handling services or further middlewares.
 In my scenario, Polly will handle as a registered service Http Exceptions.